 This subject guide covers resources available at the NUS Libraries, in particular the C J Koh Law Library.

 India has a common law legal system.
-The union and state have seperate executive and legislative branches and the union territories are governed by national government.
-India Supreme Court is the apex court in India, followed by High Courts at state level.
-Subordinate courts comes below the High Court which comprises of District Courts at district level and lower level courts.
+The union and state have separate executive and legislative branches and the union territories are governed by the national government.
+The Supreme Court of India is the apex court in India, followed by High Courts at state level.
+Subordinate courts comes below the High Court which comprises of District Courts at district level and lower-level courts.